 Salt-Water Fish Extinction by 2048

 Some of the species most threatened by over fishing currently include Atlantic Halibut, Monkfish, all sharks, and Blue Fin Tuna.
 Other animals not usually associated with the seafood industry are also affected, with inadvertent by-catches claiming loggerhead turtles, sharks, dolphins and whales.
+New laws will be introduced trying to prevent over fishing.
+Governments try to replenish fish stocks, but by 2048 it's a case of too little too late, due to population expansion and despite these new laws many countries ignore the warnings.

 Earth's environment getting worse, not better, Increasing population, mass migration to cities, increasing energy and soaring CO2 emissions are damaging the planet's resources.